hkbu-kennycheng/comp7065/lab11.md

 LEARNING_RATE = 3e-5 # Change this value based on the learning rate you want to use WARMUP_STEPS = 500 # Change this value based on the number of warmup steps you want to use MAX_SEQ_LEN = 128 # Change this value based on the maximum sequence length you want to use

+model = generator.model # Use the pre-trained GPT-2 model directly
 ```

 ## Dataset